- What is anemia?

 Anemia is the general name for a condition where the body either cannot make enough healthy red blood cells and/or has too little hemoglobin, the substance that enables red blood cells to transport oxygen around the body.

-- Megaloblastic anemia: often caused by a deficiency of vitamin B12 or folic acid
+- Megaloblastic anemia, often caused by a vitamin B12 deficiency or folic acid deficiency

 Regardless of the type or cause, common symptoms of anemia include:

 - Tiredness and lethargy